-Although, a garden consisting of a mix of deciduous and evergreen trees presents a more open appearance in winter when the deciduous trees are bare, brightens as trees bud out then produce their full foliage before in some species changing color and dropping their leaves to complete the cycle.
-This type of garden look is enhanced in winter by cultivating deciduous or semi-evergreen trees with particularly attractive bark, such as Crape Myrtle (Lagerstromea indica), Jerusalem Thorn (Parkinsonia aculeata) or Gumbo Limbo (Bursera simaruba), which provide a striking appearance.
+Although, a garden consisting of a mix of deciduous and evergreen trees presents a more open appearance.
+Because, in winter when the deciduous trees are bare, brightens as trees bud out then produce their full foliage; before in some species changing color and dropping their leaves to complete the cycle.
+This type of garden brightens in winter by cultivating deciduous or semi-evergreen trees with particularly attractive bark.
+Such as Crape Myrtle (Lagerstromea indica), Jerusalem Thorn (Parkinsonia aculeata) or Gumbo Limbo (Bursera simaruba), which provide a striking appearance.

 Flowering trees transform a garden when they are in full bloom.
 Particularly impressive are deciduous trees which produce their annual burst of flowers on bare branches before or slightly ahead of producing a new set of leaves.
 For example, the Coral Tree (Erythrina crista-galli) or Guayacan (Tabebuia quayacan).
 The visual impact in a garden of a Guayacan bursting with showy yellow blooms is a very impressive, brief but spectacular event.
 But it is only one segment of a full cycle of the changing appearances of a garden.

-Achieving a garden with all season performance calls for research and diligence.
-If you are dealing with a clean slate, a cleared plot of land ready for planting, the process is easier and the results more immediate.
-With an existing garden, it will require adding to or replacing the trees, shrubs and herbs in the ground, and take more time to reach your goal.
+Achieving an all season garden performance calls for research and diligence.
+If you are dealing with a clean slate, and a clear plot of land ready for planting, the process is easier and the results more immediate.
+With an existing garden, it will require adding to or replacing the trees, shrubs and herbs in the ground; and it will take more time to reach your goal.
 A garden inventory is the first step.
-Each plant in the inventory needs its scientific name, for research, and should be described in terms of its native area, growth rate, mature size, growth form, foliage, flowering, fruiting, bark and any other special characters.
+Each plant in the inventory needs its scientific name, for research.
+And it should be described in terms of its native area, growth rate, mature size, growth form, foliage, flowering, fruiting, bark and any other special characters.